eveasley/dev-environment-files/notes.md

   --assume-role-policy-document file://trust-policy.json
 ```

-If that succeeds, you now have a role called `loki-s3-access-role`.
+If that succeeds, you now have a role called `test-role`.

 ---